DavidBuchanan314/TwitterHD/README.md

 ## Installation (Userscript - tested with Violentmonkey, Tampermonkey)

+First, install an extension for managing userscripts, such as Tampermonkey.

 Visit [This Link](https://raw.githubusercontent.com/DavidBuchanan314/TwitterHD/main/twitterhd.user.js) to automatically install.

 Or use the twitterhd.user.js file to manually install